airdcpp-web/airdcpp-webclient/.github/CONTRIBUTING.md

 If the issue can be reproduced, you may also want to try the [development version]( https://airdcpp-web.github.io/docs/installation/compiling.html#installing-a-development-version) to see if it has been fixed already.

+### Compiling issues

+Attact the full *console* output cmake and make (no cmake log files).
+Mention the currently used operating system (with version included).

 ### UI-related issues

 If the UI behaves incorrectly, you should open the console of your _web browser_ (`Ctrl+Shift+J` in Chrome and Firefox) and check if there are any errors.
 It's even better if you manage to reproduce the issue while the console is open, as it will give more specific error messages.
 Include the errors in your bug report.